t21services21/T21-RTT-Validator/PAYMENT_PLANS.md

 ### **All Payments:**
 - Accepted via Stripe/PayPal
 - Credit/debit cards accepted
-- Bank transfer available (UK only)
+- Bank transfer available (UK only, full payment only)
 - All prices in GBP (£)
 - VAT may apply

-### **Installment Plans:**
+### **Installment Plans - LEGALLY BINDING:**

+**⚠️ CRITICAL: Installment plans are LEGALLY BINDING CONTRACTS**

+When you choose an installment plan, you are entering into a legal contract to pay ALL installments, even if you:
+- Complete the program early
+- No longer want to continue
+- Change your mind
+- Move out of the country

+**You MUST pay ALL installments to:**
+- Receive your TQUK certificate (Tier 2 & 3)
+- Continue using the platform
+- Access job placement services (Tier 3)

+**Payment Structure:**
+- **First payment: 50%+ upfront** (covers our costs)
+- **Subsequent payments:** Spread over time
-- **Auto-debit required** (credit/debit card on file)
+- **Auto-debit required:** Credit/debit card kept on file
-- First payment due at enrollment
-- Subsequent payments on same day of month
+- **Legally enforceable:** We can pursue legal action for non-payment

+**Failed Payments:**
-- Failed payment = 7-day grace period
+- **1 missed payment:** 7-day grace period, warning email
-- 2 failed payments = account suspended
+- **2nd missed payment:** Account suspended immediately
+- **3rd missed payment:**
-- Must complete all payments to access certification
+  - Sent to collections agency
+  - Legal action initiated
+  - Certificate permanently withheld
+  - Access terminated

+**Certificate Release:**
+- **Tier 2 & 3:** Certificate ONLY issued after FINAL payment received
+- Even if you pass exam in week 8, certificate held until month 5-7 (depending on plan)
+- No exceptions - this prevents payment gaming

 ### **Refunds:**
 - **Taster:** 48-hour money-back guarantee
-- **Tier 1:** 7-day money-back guarantee
+- **Tier 1:** 7-day money-back guarantee (from first payment)
-- **Tier 2 & 3:** No refunds after certification issued
+- **Tier 2 & 3:** 7-day cooling-off period from FIRST payment only
+- **After 7 days:** NO REFUNDS, all payments still due
-- Installment plans: Refund prorated if within refund period
+- Installment plans: If refund granted, only first payment refunded

-### **Early Payoff:**
+### **Early Payoff (Recommended!):**
 - Can pay remaining balance anytime
-- Receive discount for early payoff
+- Receive 5% discount on remaining balance
+- Immediate certificate release (if program complete)
 - Contact support@t21services.co.uk

 ---